 It is okay to place the wool mattress on the floor temporarily, but for greater longevity, it is important that the mattress is placed on a slatted frame to allow for breathability and moisture flow.
 If you would like to sleep with the wool mattress on the floor we have some suggestions in order to keep it in good condition.
 Fold or roll the mattress up daily or at least once a week to allow for the underneath to air out and become completely dry.
 Place the mattress on a natural surface, ideally a floor made of wood, bamboo, cork or wool carpet/rug.

-If you are going to store your comforter during the summer months, we suggest that you store it either in a cedar chest, in a bright area or with a combination of different moth repellant scents such as essential oils of cedar, lavender, tea tree, eucalyptus and patchouli.
+If you are going to store your comforter during the summer months, we suggest that you store it either in a cedar chest, in a bright area, or with a combination of different moth repellant scents such as essential oils of cedar, lavender, tea tree, eucalyptus, or patchouli.
 You can keep a little sachet with some of these fresh herbs inside or use the oils.
 Or you can place the comforter in an air tight plastic bag if that sounds better to you.

 Clean up as much as possible with towels.
 Fill bathtub or basin with cool/tepid water.
 Add a bit of detergent to the water or directly to soiled area.
 Submerge soiled area and swish gently in the water.
 Drain the basin, press water out of the bedding, and repeat as desired.
 Avoid wringing or twisting the wet wool.
 To remove odors, you can dilute vinegar in water and pour through the soiled area.

 The neck pillow is designed to relieve or cure cervical neck pain by keeping the natural curve or your neck supported.
-The neck pillow can be used with our sleep pillows although if you have a sensitive neck, we recommend using the 18oz. pillow because it will lift your head less.
+The neck pillow can be used with our sleep pillows although if you have a sensitive neck, we recommend using the thin Sleep Pillow because it will lift your head less.
 You can sleep on your back or on your side when using the neck roll.